-A fundamental concern with respect to machine-learning algorithms is over-fitting.
-Note that the employed algorithm contains a backward passage in which a subset of previously selected regressors (e.g., polynomial terms or interaction terms) is deleted to avoid over-fitting.
-We can assess the degree of over-fitting by means of cross-validation.
-Specifically, in the present context we generate 5-fold cross-validated models for tariff and non-tariff trade barriers.
-For each fold, the algorithm builds a MARS model with the in-fold data (90% of the complete data) and uses this model to measure the $R^2$ from predictions made on the out-of-fold data (10% of the complete data).
-The mean of these out-of-fold $R^2$ statistics amounts to 0.494 (with a standard deviation of 0.0.20) for the tariff model $(g{\tau}(q{ij}^s))$ and 0.289 (with a standard deviation of 0.138) for the non-tariff model $(g{\eta}(q{ij}^s))$ .
-These statistics are quite close to the $R^2$ statistics of the model estimated on the full data, in particular, for tariffs.
-While we abstain from an in-depth analysis of the reduced-form models for the two trade-policy variables $\tau^s{ij}$ and $\eta^s{ij}$ here, we discuss some relationships in an online appendix to this paper.
+in-fold data (90% of the complete data) and uses this model to measure the R^2 from predictions made on the out-of-fold data (10% of the complete data).
+The mean of these out-of-fold R^2 statistics amounts to 0.494 (with a standard deviation of 0.0.20) for the tariff model ($g{\tau}(q{ij}^s)$) and 0.289 (with a standard deviation of 0.138) for the nontariff model ($g{\eta}(q{ij}^s)$).
+These statistics are quite close to the R^2 statistics of the model estimated on the full data, in particular, for tariffs.
+While we abstain from an in-depth analysis of the reduced-form models for the two trade-policy variables τ{ij}^s and η{ij}^s here, we discuss some relationships in a Supplemental Appendix to this paper.

-The residuals $\nu{ij}^s = (\nu{\tau,ij}^s, \nu{\eta,ij}^s)$ of the regressions in Equation (10) serve as estimates of the two conditional (quasi-randomized) tariff and non-tariff trade-policy-treatment variables whose joint density has to be estimated.
-For most of the subsequent analysis, we estimate the joint density of the latter assuming a bivariate normal distribution and estimate the parameters of the distribution by maximum likelihood (see, e.g., Imai and Van Dyk, 2004; Hirano and Imbens, 2004; Kluve et al., 2012, for the assumption of normal densities in the context of univariate-continuous-treatment-effects estimation).
-We conduct an alternative non-parametric estimation that allows for a maximum degree of flexibility following Li and Racine (2006).
+The residuals $v{ij}^s = (v{\tau,ij}^s, v{\eta,ij}^s)$ of the regressions in equation (10) serve as estimates of the two conditional (quasi-randomized) tariff and nontariff trade-policy-treatment variables whose joint density has to be estimated.
+For most of the subsequent analysis, we estimate the joint density of the latter assuming a bivariate normal distribution and estimate the parameters of the distribution by maximum likelihood (see, e.g., Imai and Van Dyk (2004), Hirano and Imbens (2004), Kluve, Schneider, Uhlendorff, and Zhao (2012), for the assumption of normal densities in the context of univariate-continuoustreatment-effects estimation).
+We conduct an alternative nonparametric estimation that allows for a maximum degree of flexibility following Li and Racine (2006).